List of described attractions

 - Cape Renard - Antarctic Peninsula, Lemaire Channel.
 One of the most impressive vertical cliff mountains not only in Antarctica but in the world, a pinnacle of basalt and ice rising more than 700 m from the sea.

 - Dome A (Dome Argus) - East Antarctica.
 The highest ice feature in Antarctica (4,093 m), under the dome are Gamburtsev Mountains - mountain range larger than European Alps.
 Dome A has very dry and rather calm climate.
 Satellite data and climatic models show that this is the coldest place on Earth.
 Average winter temperature here is -70°C but theoretically it may reach -102°C. Exploration started by Chinese in 2005.
 Theoretically this is of the best suited location on Earth for space exploration with telescope - beating by far any of the locations used for space research today.
 Not too far is located Ridge A - place with the clearest sky on Earth and another potential contender for the coldest spot on Earth.
+One more contender for the coldest spot on Earth is Dome Valkyrie (Dome Fuji) where the coldest temperature -91.2 °C has been registered.

 - Erebus Crystals - Victoria Land.
 Deposit of large anorthoclase crystals in the center of caldera of volcano.